nrwl/nx/docs/api-cypress/schematics/cypress-project.md

 Type: `string`

-A directory where the app is placed
+A directory where the project is placed

 ### linter